puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`NODE-NAME`

 This specifies for which node the preview should produce output.
 The node must have previously requested a catalog from the master to make its facts available.
-It is possible to give multiple node names on the command line, via a file, or piping them to the command by using the [`--nodes`][#--nodes] option.
+It is possible to give multiple node names on the command line, via a file, or piping them to the command by using the [`--nodes`](#--nodes) option.

 #####`--preview_outputdir 'DIR'`